Who Is Luke Bryan?

 'Crash My Party'

 Bryan notched a whopping five No. 1 singles on Billboard's Country Airplay chart with his fourth studio effort, Crash My Party (2013).
 Among its celebrated tracks are "Drink a Beer," which the artist has described as "the coolest sad song ever," and "Play It Again."
+In late 2019, Crash My Party was honored as the Academy of Country Music's Album of the Decade.

 'Kill the Lights'